-- During their session 1 of 3, CIT's will shadow in five different areas at camp, build relationships with other CIT's by participating in unique program opportunities, and learn about what it means to be a scout and a camp staffer. - During Session 2 of 3, CITs assist in one area, assisting in key instruction under the watchful eye of the area directors.
-It is our goal to introduce our CITs to being active members of the camp staff team. - During session 3 of 3 you will return as a camper participating in the regular camp schedule.
-You may choose to come during week 3 or week 4 ofcamp.
+- During their week 1, CIT's will shadow in five different areas at camp, build relationships with other CIT's by participating in unique program opportunities, and learn about what it means to be a scout and a camp staffer. - During Week 2, CITs assist in one area, assisting in key instruction under the watchful eye of the area directors.
+It is our goal to introduce our CITs to being active members of the camp staff team. - Thursday during week 3 will be a day off.
+Upon return they will prepare for and then instruct in a program area for the Fun Pack Weekend program.
+CIT will be dismissed Sunday around 1:00pm.